Torbung

-Torbung (Note: Alternative spellings: Turbung, Turpung, and Torpung.) is a census village split across the Bishnupur district and Churachandpur district in Manipur, India.
+Torbung (Note: Alternative spellings: Turbung, Turpung, and Torpung.) is a cluster of census villages split across the Bishnupur district and Churachandpur district in Manipur, India.
 The Bishnupur part of the village has a population of 2781, and the Churachandpur part a population of 2358 in the 2011 census.

-Torbung is watered by the Torbung stream and the Loklai river, which flow down from Thangjing hills to join the Khuga River.
+Torbung is watered by the Loklai river and the Torbung stream, which flow down from Thangjing hills to join the Khuga River.
 Torbung is a village of historical as well as current political significance.
+The Manipur conflict of 2023 started in the vicinity of the Torbung village.

+Name

+1944 Survey of India map showing Torbung to the south of the Loklai River.

+Historical references indicate that the lower portion of the Khuga River valley (at the northern end) might have been referred to as "Torbung".
+The British Gazetteer of Manipur (1886) refers to the Khuga River as "Turbung stream", describing it as flowing in a "remarkably wide, flat-bottomed valley".
+It lists several villages in the Turbung valley as well as on the "Torbung stream", but none by the name Torbung.

+A 1944 Survey of India map shows Torbung as a village at roughly the present location.
+But the use of "Torbung" to refer to the Khuga River valley continued beyond this date as a "Torbung road block" was fought during the World War II within the valley.